 At the highest levels, your goals might vary based on company strategy, but for most operational excellence programs you can start with these objectives: Reduce Waste, Eliminate Variation, and Prevent Overburden.

-2. Identify the metrics that matter to your business.
+3. Move the metrics that matter to your business

 What is the best number that can represent our performance: